VROOM-Project/vroom/docs/API.md

 - a `time_window` object is a pair of timestamps in the form `[start, end]`
 - deprecated keys are crossed out
 - `cost` values in output are the one used in the optimization objective (currently equal to `duration`)
+- a "task" is either a job, a pickup or a delivery

 # Input